 You can create placemarks to tell others where you are at.
-The altitude can be corrected manually if the auto correct fails to update using NGA EGM96 Earth Geoid Model.
+The altitude can be corrected manually if the autocorrect fails to update using NGA EGM96 Earth Geoid Model.
 In my experience, you will need to use the manual one because sometimes it may not connect.

 It will also measure speed and distance traveled which can be useful later.
-Finally, the results can be seen in Google Earth which makes the route look way more cooler.
+Finally, the results can be seen in Google Earth which makes the route look way cooler.

-Fun Fact: One career thief agreed to wear GPS tag in his leg while on probation.
+Fun Fact: One career thief agreed to wear GPS tag on his leg while on probation.
 You'd think he would be smart to not commit any crimes.
 He wasn't.
 He was caught again the same day he was released and sentenced to 8 years in jail.

 3. Family Locator